December 29, 2022

 Check your credit report.
 You can get a free report once a year from each of the three major consumer reporting companies (Equifax, Experian, and TransUnion.)
 You can also keep track of your credit score daily with our digital banking feature Credit Score.
 Keeping track of your credit score allows you to look for errors or instances of identity theft—red flags you do not want creditors looking at when they are evaluating your application for loans and credit cards.

-Related Content: Blog – Track Spending with Money Management- Interior FCU
+Related Content: Blog – Track Spending with Money Management- Interior Federal

 Want more credit union information?